This almond, cranberry and sweet potato stuffing with berry granola topping is a little sweet, a little salty, the perfect Thanksgiving side.

 Liked this post?
 Share it with your friends!
 For more At the Immigrant’s Table, follow me on Facebook, Instagram, Pinterest, Bloglovin’, or Twitter, subscribe to my mailing list, or contact me about advertising and becoming a sponsor.
 If you make one of my recipes, don’t forget to tag it #immigrantstable @immigrantstable!

-Almond, cranberry and sweet potato casserole with berry granola crumble
+Almond, cranberry and sweet potato stuffing with berry granola crumble

 - 2 medium-sized sweet potatoes cut into 1-inch pieces